-This report presents the findings of a new study to evaluate the economic impact of the nonprofit arts and culture industry in the City of St. Paul.
-The methodology used is identical to the national study, providing results that can be compared to those of the 182 national study participants.
+This report presents the findings of a new study to evaluate the economic impact of the nonprofit arts and culture industry in North Central Minnesota (defined as Beltrami, Clearwater, Hubbard, Lake of the Woods, and Mahnomen Counties).
+The methodology used is identical to the national study methodology, providing the ability to compare the results with those of the national study participants.